-- Foreshadowing: Flender asks early in the film if you could choose a great play over someone's life.
+- Flender asks early in the film if you could choose a great play over someone's life.
 Cheech murders someone over making sure a play is great.

-- Gargle Blaster: Helen at one point drinks what she calls "paint thinner" from a flask.
+- Gargle Blaster: Helen at one point drinks what she calls "paint remover" from a flask.
 From David's reaction, it's unclear whether it really is paint thinner or not.note

 - Genki Girl: Eden Brent is a giggly flapper.Helen: She's perky all right.
 She makes you want to sneak up behind her with a pillow and suffocate her.

 - The Gift: Examined in the film.
 Chazz has a gift for writing; where David went to dozens of writing classes, Chazz had no use for "those blue-haired bitches".
 David struggles to do what Chazz does effortlessly.
 However, Chazz just thinks David is needlessly pretentious.
 David counters that as a kid he was taught to play the accordion, and while he was passable, a friend could just press two keys and make magic.

 - Hidden Depths: Cheech.
 A mob goon turns out to be a brilliant playwright.

 - I'll Take Two Beers Too:Helen: Two martinis, please, very dry.David: How'd you know what I drank?Helen: Oh, you want one too?
 Three.

 - Ironic Echo: "Don't speak.
 Don't speak.
 Don't speak."